KevinTungDHR/Relay/bugs.md

 Always test what you are changing.
 Set the background color and try something out first I kept trying to change a workspace item but i had mispelled it workplace.
 30 minutes wasted.

+There's so much new css I've learned and it's hard to remember it all:

+Add text-overflow: ellipsis to add ellipsis when an element is too small but you must add overflow:hidden and white-space:nowrap are set if it's inside of a flexbox you must set the min-width: 0;

+clip-path is interesting
+don't forget to add px or you get bugs.

+notes:

+rems > pixels whenever possible ems are good for consistent padding
+NavLinks > Links if you need to pass class data withRouter is great to pass history info